SPECIES SPOTLIGHT: RIDGWAY’S RAIL

 Slightly smaller and generally more colorful than Clapper Rail, these secretive ‘marsh chickens’ of the muddy back-bays of California are always a big hit on our tours.
 Often heard much more than they are seen, we actually have been quite lucky catching them out in the open either scurrying between patches of reeds or even swimming across narrow channels!

 Ridgway’s Rail represents less than 2,000 individuals (possibly as low as 300-600 pairs) isolated in 4 geographical regions, largely associated with narrow strips of coastal saltmarsh which is constantly threatened by pollution, coastal development, and sea-level rise.
-There are six subspecies, isolated into four main groups of the endangered Ridgway’s Rail; Light-footed, San Francisco Bay, Yuma, and South Baja.
+There are six subspecies isolated into four main groups; Light-footed, San Francisco Bay, Yuma, and South Baja.
 Both of our California tours record this rare species annually, with our Central Coast trip finding the ‘San Francisco Bay Rail‘, and our South Coast, Deserts, & Mountains trip recording both ‘Light-footed Rail‘ and ‘Yuma Rail‘.
 Below is a breakdown of the three subspecies groups we encounter on our birding tours…

 Endemic along the coastline of southern California and Baja California, from Santa Barbara to Bahia de San Quintin (eBird map).
 We’ve had good luck hearing and sometimes even seeing these ‘Light-footed‘ birds in the vast marshlands of San Diego Bay National Wildlife Refuge during our January tour of southern California.